Italy with Kids: What to see & do on your Italian Family Holiday

 Winters can get cold.
 You may encounter rain, wind, or even snow, which could be a good or bad thing depending on what your plans are.

 In general, unless you are spending your whole trip at the beach, I recommend if you are travelling to Italy with kids, it is best to go during the shoulder season, either April-May or September-October, which are the Italian Spring/Autumn months.
 Most of the time days are warm and sunny, but not scorching hot, with little rain.

 Best places to visit in Italy with kids

 For families who have only a week, choosing a couple of places, or one region to explore is best.
-If you have longer, the options are endless but keep the distances in mind when you plan your trip to Italy with kids.
+If you have longer, the options are endless, just keep the distances in mind when you plan your trip to Italy with kids.

 Best Places to visit in Northern Italy with Kids